-BUILDING CLOSURES: The Door's Manhattan and Bronx Youth Centers and housing sites will be closed on Monday, October 14.
-Regular hours will resume on Tuesday, October 15.
+BUILDING CLOSURES: The Door's Manhattan Youth Center will close early on Thursday, October 31, at 4pm.
+Regular hours will resume on Friday, November 1.

 About The Door